 As mentioned, the Ferrata Alpina Brigade leaves near a crack.
 There we climb for about 6 meters taking advantage of some good natural grimps and possibly using the cable in the first detachment and in a couple of single intermediate steps.
 Climb the first crack we have to walk 4 meters to the right on a crossbar that requires an easy passage in split.
 We finish the traverse and we are under the second most difficult crack that assumes the characteristics of a dihedral.
 This passage of about 10-12 meters it is the most challenging passage on the route.
 The rock is rather free of good handholds and the initial and high part of the dihedral will require some rope traction.
 The first 3 meters are particularly smooth and the slit wider than the upper part so, not offering holdings in split, we will proceed with some traction.
 We reach a wide bracket beyond which we leave again.
 It is possible to look for small and narrow holds, and to climb this exposed dihedral.

-After the passage we proceed on some rocks and then on one ledge to the left which leads us to a new step of a certain commitment.
+After the passage we proceed on well-grabbed rocks and then on one ledge to the left which leads us to a new step of a certain commitment.
 We need to go back one exposed edge.
 The first meters can be faced in a split way using a small rocky pillar.
 We climb diagonally in strong exposure for a couple of meters to get around a rocky roof and we come across a bracket that is a bit distant from the cable and may not be reachable in the case of a lanyard that is not too long.
 From the bracket the cable proceeds vertically to 4 challenging meters where we meet one second comfortable bracket.
 After the second bracket the rock becomes more supported and we leave the first section of the route.

 The route now takes on a different verticality and difficulty.
 The first meters are a series of not difficult rocks to the right that lead us to a exposed sideways.
 The horizontal traverse is aerial but the rock offers good grips for the feet and with the cross we reach an edge that we go up again in strong exposure on well appigliata rock.
 They momentarily end the equipment as we climb a stretch of path.
 We meet some aided rocks and a new section of path leads us to the new section of the route.